drew43713/TV-Nexus/readme.md

 > **Note:**
 > - Update the `volumes` path (`/appdata/plex-iptv:/app/config`) to suit your setup.
 This path stores the SQLite database and configuration files.
-> - You **must** provide your host IP address via the `HOST_IP` environment variable; otherwise, the app may choose the Docker IP instead of your LAN IP.
+> - You **must** provide your host IP address via the `HOST_IP` environment variable or configuration file; otherwise, the app may choose the Docker IP instead of your LAN IP.

 ---